d2iq-ps/dcos-migrate/misc/kafka/README.md

                         Folder to hold configuration of running DC/OS Kafka service (defaults to ./kafka_home) --app-id APP_ID       Service Name (defaults to kafka) --only-conf ONLY_CONF
-                        Set True if only service configuration is required, no data backup (defaults to True) --app-version APP_VERSION
+                        Set True if only service configuration is required, no data backup (defaults to true) --app-version APP_VERSION
                         Service Version (defaults to 2.5.1-1.3.3)